noahehall/theBookOfNoah/0current/openapi.md

     - list of http codes (i.e. response objects)
       - *"200", "500", etc*

   - response object
     - *description, content*
       - content describes the API response structure (in this context)
         - *application/json, text/html* etc
           - each a specific *media type object*

   - media type object
     - contains the *schema* field, and others i suppose
     - schema object describing the response/request body object

   - schema object
     - *title, description, type, items, properties, example*

   - content subfields
     - remember content is consumed in response & request body objects
+    - parameters
+    - media map
+    - media type object
+    - schema object
+      - title, description, items, properties, example, type,

   - parameters object
     - subfield of *path item* and *operation* objects
     - typically used to identify a resource
     - *name, in, description, required, style, content, schema*
-    - media map
-    - media type object
+      - in: string; required; location of parameter
+      - name: string; required; case-sensitive; unique
+      - description: string; useful for documentation
+      - required: bool(false); whether this parameter must be present
+    - subfield of pathitem
+      - all specified parameters are shared by all operations on that path
+        - will override ndividual parameters at the operation object level but not remove them
-    - schema object
+        -
-      - title, description, items, properties, example, type,

 ### api endpoints